colinterface/powl/README.md

 # powl
 i saw the best minds of my generation waiting 20 minutes for bart

-estimated departure times from powell st station
+estimated departure times from the powell st station

 ## installing